grongierisc/formation-template/README.md

 ![BP2ChangeContext](misc/img/BP2ChangeContext.png)

-We can then add our transformation:
+We can then add our transformation (the name of the process doesn't change anything, from here we chose to name it `Main`):

 ![BP2AddingTransform](misc/img/BP2AddingTransform.gif)